May 11, 2019

 Fostered In: Rhondda, South Wales

-Woody is a 10-week old West Highland Terrier cross puppy who is being fostered in RCT, South Wales.
-He is a wonderful, well rounded little bundle of mischief and fun.
-As with all young puppies, he has a battery life of around 30 minutes and needs a good hour to re-charge.
-When not sleeping he plays, eats and gets in to mischief.
+Penny is a wonderful, well rounded little bundle of mischief and fun.
+As with all young puppies, she has a battery life of around 30 minutes and needs a good hour to re-charge.
+When not sleeping she plays, eats and gets in to mischief.
 You will need to make sure you home is puppy proof and you love puppy kisses!

-People – Woody loves all of his humans except little toddlers who frighten him.
-He does not live with young children at present.
-Woody accepts all visitors without hesitation and is happy to play with and be cuddled by everyone.
+People – Penny loves all of her humans except little toddlers who frighten her.
+She does not live with young children at present.
+Penny excepts all visitors without hesitation and is happy to play with and be cuddled by everyone.

-Dogs – Woody currently lives in a foster home full of dogs young and old and he interacts well with them all.
+Dogs – Penny currently lives in a foster home full of dogs young and old and she interacts well with them all.

-Cats – Woody has not met any cats but we think he will be fine.
+Cats – Penny has not met any cats but we think she will be fine.

-In the home – As a young puppy, Woody is not housetrained although he is starting to stick to a pattern.
-He does not distinguish between soft toys and electric cables so your home will need to be puppy proof.
-He sleeps in his own space and settles well at night.
+In the home – As a young puppy, Penny is not housetrained although she is starting to stick to a pattern.
+She does not distinguish between soft toys and electric cables so your home will need to be puppy proof.
+She sleeps in her own space and settles well at night.

-Out and about – Woody is still too young to have ventured outdoors.
+Out and about – Penny is still too young to have ventured outdoors.

-Type of home – Woody would fit into a wide range of homes.
-As a pup he would need someone around most of the time to continue his training and socialising.
-He can live with sensible children but not too young as puppy teeth hurt if he nibbles you.
-He would like lots of chew toys and things to keep him active as he grows.
-Somewhere warm and cosy to recharge his battery is a must.
-He can live with another dog or dogs but he may be too bouncy for old dogs.
+Type of home – Penny would fit into a wide range of homes.
+As a pup she would need someone around most of the time to continue her training and socialising.
+She can live with sensible children but not too young as puppy teeth hurt if she nibbles you.
+She would like lots of chew toys and things to keep her active as she grows.
+Somewhere warm and cosy to recharge her battery is a must.
+She can live with another dog or dogs but she may be too bouncy for old dogs.

 Please remember, if you have a dog and it is not neutered, it is against our policies to re-home a dog with you.
 We will not accept full time working homes for puppies.
 If you live in a flat we will be asking about your experience of puppy training in a flat.

-Woody is chipped, vaccinated and up to date with his flea and worming treatment.
-Woody is too young to be neutered so it is a condition of adoption that his adopters arrange to have him neutered as soon as he is old enough.
+Penny is chipped, vaccinated and up to date with her flea and worming treatment.
+Penny is too young to be neutered so it is a condition of adoption that her adopters arrange to have her neutered as soon as he is old enough.
 A discount voucher is available and follow up checks will be done.
-It is also a condition of adoption that Woody attends puppy socialisation classes and you will be asked about classes available in your area.
-Potential adopters will be expected to travel to meet him in his foster home in Rhondda, South Wales
+It is a condition of adoption that Penny attends puppy socialisation classes and you will be asked about classes available in your area.
+Potential adopters will be expected to travel to meet her in her foster home in the Rhondda, South Wales.

 More Details